DXView Operation

 DXView's major functions can be invoked by clicking buttons in its Info window, or by striking keyboard shortcuts.

-Enter or paste a callsign (or callsign fragment or prefix) into the Info window's Callsign textbox; characters will be displayed in red font until you initiate the search by striking the Enter key, or by clicking the Go button.
-If an Entity Overide is specified for the callsign, the specified DXCC entity will be used; otherwise, the DXCC Database will be searched to determine the callsign's DXCC entity.
-If the callsign's DXCC entity is not the United States, Hawaii, Alaska, Puerto Rico, US Virgin Islands, Guam, Marianas Islands, or American Samoa, then the DXCC database search results are used to determine the callsign's approximate location.
-If the callsign's DXCC entity is the United States, Hawaii, Alaska, Puerto Rico, US Virgin Islands, Guam, Marianas Islands, or American Samoa and if the USAP Database is installed, then this database will be searched to determine the callsign's location based on the zipcode on file for that callsign with the US Federal Communications Commission; if the USAP Database is not installed or if the callsign is not found in this database, then the callsign's approximate location is determined from the DXCC Database search results -- which can be quite inaccurate for callsigns in these DXCC entities.
+Type or paste a callsign (or callsign fragment or prefix) into the Info window's Callsign textbox; characters will be displayed in red font until you initiate the search by striking the Enter key, or by clicking the Go button.
+If an Override has been defined for the callsign, the Override's DXCC entity will be used; otherwise, the DXCC Database will be searched to determine the callsign's DXCC entity.
+If the callsign's DXCC entity is not in the United States or its possessions -- Alaska, Puerto Rico, US Virgin Islands, Baker Howland Island, Guam, Johnston Island, Midway Island, Palmyra Island, Kingman Reef, Hawaii, Kure Island, American Samoa, Wake Island, or the Marianas Islands -- then the DXCC database search results are used to determine the callsign's approximate location.
+If the callsign's DXCC entity is the United States or one of its possessions, and if the USAP Database is installed, then this database will be searched to determine the callsign's location based on the zipcode on file for that callsign with the US Federal Communications Commission; if the USAP Database is not installed or if the callsign is not found in this database, then the callsign's approximate location is determined from the DXCC Database search results -- which can be quite inaccurate for callsigns in these DXCC entities.
 The name of the database used to determine a callsign's location is displayed at the top-right of the Info window's Location panel.

 If the callsign's location is successfully determined, the current position is set to that location.
 DXView plots the current position in the World Map window as a solid blue circle, plots the great circle route connecting it and your QTH as a blue line, and updates the following Info window textboxes: